SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 * **Error count**.
   * **Timeseries**.
 It helps you visualise the average number of errors per trace for selected time range.
   * **Histogram**.
-It provides an insight into how many traces were found with a certain number of errors.
+It provides insight into how many traces were found with a certain number of errors.
 For example, if a backend fails in a specific way, it can always generate a similar number of errors for traces from that period.
   <img src={useBaseUrl('/img/traces/error-count-timeseries.png')} alt="error-count-timeseries.png" width="950px" height="500" />

  Similarly, you can choose histogram chart type from the dropdown and view the chart.